 |

-Haldir pulled the curtain aside.
-The small booth was lined with
+Haldir pulled back the curtain; the booth was lined

 Come inside, and take a seat, said the woman.

-The sign said Fortunes Told.
-Haldir had heard of
+The sign outside said Fortunes Told.
+Haldir had heard

 Eowyna vibrant beauty with hair the colour of carantaur